 Who should have their urine routinely tested for proteinuria?

-- People with kidney function known to be less than 65% of normal.
-This assessment is made using a blood test for your kidney measurement, called your estimated glomerular filtration rate (eGFR).
+- People with reduced kidney function on a blood test.
+This assessment is made using a kidney measurement called the estimated glomerular filtration rate (eGFR).

 - People with diabetes.

 - People with high blood pressure (hypertension).

 - People with heart and blood vessel (cardiovascular) disease (coronary heart disease, chronic heart failure, peripheral arterial disease and cerebral vascular disease - stroke or TIA).

 - People with complex diseases which may involve the kidneys - for example, systemic lupus erythematosus (this is a disease where a person's immune system attacks and injures the body's own organs and tissues) or myeloma.

 - People with a family history of kidney failure or a family history of inherited kidney disease.